sisakulint/sisakulint.github.io/content/_index.md

 ## Achievements

-- It has been adopted by [CODEBLUE 2024](https://codeblue.jp/) , one of the largest security conferences in Japan. ref :  [cybertamago](https://cybertamago.org/tools.php#sisakulint)
+- It has been adopted by [CODEBLUE 2024](https://codeblue.jp/) , The Largest Security Conferences in Japan. ref :  [cybertamago](https://cybertamago.org/tools.php#sisakulint)
-- It has been adopted by [Black Hat Asia 2025 Arsenal](https://www.blackhat.com/asia-25/arsenal-overview.html) , The World's Premier Technical Cybersecurity Conference in Singapore.
+- It has been adopted by [Black Hat Asia 2025 Arsenal](https://www.blackhat.com/asia-25/arsenal-overview.html) , The World's Premier Technical Security Conference in Singapore. ref :

 ## Conference Logo